 Upgrading to a new lens, particularly if you’re still only using a kit lens, is more likely to make more of a difference to the quality of your photos.

 Kit lenses have a convenient zoom range and widest aperture to keep them at a cheaper price point.
 With a kit lens that came attached to your camera when you bought it, you are certainly limited in what you are able to achieve photographically.
 Higher-end cameras do usually come with better quality kit lenses, but on entry-level cameras these lenses are not usually so wonderful.

-If you’ve made a good start with your first camera and your enthusiasm for photography has grown, upgrading from your kit lens is well worth considering.
+If you’ve made a good start with your first camera and your enthusiasm for

 One of the most common second lenses people buy is a 50 mm prime.
 These are inexpensive and typically have the widest aperture setting of f/1.8 or f/1.4.
 This is much wider than the widest aperture on a kit lens, or even a good zoom lens with an aperture of f 2.8.
 You’ll be able to take photos in low light more easily and also create photos with lovely soft bokeh.